xiaozai/DeT/README.md

 The settings are same as that of Pytracking, please read the document of Pytracking for details.

 ### Download
-1) Download the training dataset for Zenodo (DepthTrack RGBD Tracking Benchmark) and edit the path in local.py More data will be collected in future, we hope to bring a large scale RGBD training dataset.
+1) Download the training dataset from Zenodo (DepthTrack RGBD Tracking Benchmark) and edit the path in local.py More data will be uploaded soon, we hope to bring a large scale RGBD training dataset.
 ```
 http://doi.org/10.5281/zenodo.4716441
 ```